Alan Turing Institute and Warwick Analytics Exclusively Shared Findings

 â€œThe ability to extract meaningful insights about products; processes; production; yield; maintenance, and other manufacturing functions, as well as the ability to make decisions and take proactive action â€“ when it matters â€“ can deliver tremendous growth and profitability resultsâ€ the report states.

-The study highlights seven areas in particular where big data analytics could offer possible benefit:
+The study highlights seven areas in particular where big data analytics could offer possible benefits:

 The study presents a number of pertinent insights, including: